-13. MAGNESIA 23
+13. MAGNESIA 24

 Magnesia was precipitated from the filtrate from calcium by the addition of microcosmic salt and ammonia in excess.
-This precipitate was dissolved in a slight excess of hydrochloric acid, a little microcosmic salt added, and then a slight excess of ammonia.
-After stirring until the crystalline precipitate was formed, more ammonia was added, and the precipitate filtered out after standing a few hours and ignited finally over a blast to $Mg_2P_2O_7$.
+After 12 hours this precipitate was filtered off, treated on the paper with a slight excess of hydrochloric acid, and the solution caught in the original beaker.
+A little microcosmic salt was then added, followed by a slight excess of ammonia.
+After stirring until the crystalline precipitate was formed, more ammonia was added, and the precipitate filtered out after standing a few hours, washed with dilute ammonia, and ignited finally over a blast to $Mg_2P_2O_7$ .
 After weighing, the precipitate was tested for lime by solution in dilute sulphuric acid and addition of absolute alcohol.
 The lime thus separated was calculated to tricalcium phosphate, and deducted from the weight of the magnesium pyrophosphate.
 Consideration of the cooperative results for magnesia on the Crescent ore (cf. certificate No. 27) shows that high and discordant results are usually obtained, owing to contamination from the reagents or containing vessels or the incomplete removal of the preceding elements.